Multi-National Force – Iraq: History

 The MNF-I's objectives, as expressed in an annex to United Nations Security Council Resolution 1546, a June 2004 letter from U.S. Secretary of State Colin Powell to the U.N.
 Security Council, were stated to be:

+The majority of countries that deployed forces to Iraq generally confined them to their respective military installations, due to widespread violence throughout the country.

 The government of Iraq enjoyed broad international recognition, including from constituent countries of the Arab League.
 Jordan assisted in training of Iraqi security forces, and the United Arab Emirates donated military equipment, though purchased from Switzerland.

 As of September 2008, over 545,000 Iraqi security forces have been trained.

 In November 2006, the United Nations Security Council voted to extend the mandate of the multinational force in Iraq until the end of 2007.
 The move was requested by the Iraqi government, which said the troops were needed for another year while it built up its own security forces.
 In December 2007, the Security Council unanimously approved resolution 1790, which extended the mandate until December 31, 2008.

 In December 2008, the American and Iraqi governments signed the U.S.–Iraq Status of Forces Agreement, which covered only American troops.
 It allowed them to remain in the country until 2011, but changed the status on several issues.
 Iraq regains sovereignty of its airspace, gains sovereignty over American contractors U.S. forces who commit crimes, if they are both off-duty and off base.
 The U.S. were given until July 31, 2009 to withdraw from Iraqi cities and the whole agreement was subject to a referendum of Iraqi voters held prior to June 30, 2009.
 If the referendum failed to approve the agreement, the Iraqi government would have given the U.S. until July 31, 2010 to withdraw completely.

 On December 18, 2008 the Iraqi government published a law that covered the status of non-U.S. foreign forces in the country from the end of the U.N.'s mandate on December 31, 2008 through to their withdrawal on July 31, 2009.
 The Iraqi parliament voted on Saturday December 20, 2008, after a second reading of this law, to reject it and send it back to the Iraqi cabinet.
 The majority of Iraqi parliamentarians wanted it to be made into a binding international agreement rather than simply presenting it as a local Iraqi law.
 A compromise was reached and the law passed on December 23, 2008, with the Iraqi government agreeing to then sign bilateral agreements with the affected countries.